Can you really get off the pain medications for your back and spine pain? How?

 - “Patient education is important to make sure non-specific low back pain patients accept these changes.”

-At the beginning of this article, we said: “someone will tell us that we don’t understand how necessary their continued use of prescription medications are to managing their back pain.”
+At the beginning of this article, we said: “someone will tell us that we don’t understand how necessary their continued use of prescription medications is to manage their back pain.”
 This research team above said: “Patient education is important to make sure non-specific low back pain patients accept these changes.”
 Accepting a change to functional, repair medicine and away from pain management may be hard for some people.
 Unless you show good results and your functional treatment takes the person’s pain away.

 In November 2018, Swiss researchers from the University of Zurich and the University Clinic for General Internal Medicine in Bern published their review of recommendations for patients with chronic low back pain.
 The learning points of their study, published in the journal Internist (2) suggests: